 There are cases when simply describing your data can lead to confusion, and you might be better off just visually displaying everything by using a chart or a table - it is recommended that you don't include too many of these elements in your projects, as it can get rather overwhelming in that case.
-By using Word themes, you can customise table and chart colours, fonts, borders and more!
+By using Word themes, you can customize table and chart colors, fonts, borders, and more!

-Colours are important in all forms of publishing, let it be art, design or a Word report.
-Using the right colours can ensure that you are putting emphasis on the right parts of your documents, while also tieing thing together and delivering a pleasing visual to your readers.
-Word themes are carefully designed to only use colours that complement each other, so you can never miss the mark if you utilise them in your works.
+Colors are important in all forms of publishing, let it be art, design, or a Word report.
+Using the right colors can ensure that you are putting emphasis on the right parts of your documents, while also tieing things together and delivering a pleasing visual to your readers.
+Word themes are carefully designed to only use colors that complement each other, so you can never miss the mark if you utilize them in your works.

 Pictures can make your reports more memorable while also making it easier to digest and understand information.
 Sure, describing things is often enough, however, you should always consider adding in visual aid for those readers that might have difficulty understanding your language or if you want to show something specific without having to go into details.